 You've put your best coffee maker to good use – now, find out how to make the most of your coffee waste while gardening.
 When figuring out how to use coffee grounds in the garden, make sure you concentrate your efforts on the garden hacks that are really useful – and avoid those that have been proved to be myths.

 1. Make your own fertilizer for plants

 You can create your own fertilizer from coffee grounds, saving the expense of buying a commercial version.
 Fertilizers are used to provide a source of nutrients for plants and improve their growth and, even if your soil is healthy, they could result in a better display from flowering plants and a bigger harvest in kitchen gardens.

-All you need to do is sprinkle the grounds on the soil beneath plants and rake them in lightly.
-You can also make your own liquid plant fertilizer as well.
-Fill a bucket with 5 gallons of water and mix in two cups of brewed coffee grounds.
+You can make your own liquid plant fertilizer by filling a bucket with 5 gallons of water and mix in two cups of brewed coffee grounds.
 Leave overnight before using.